-Social security and pension systems: Related to the social security system and the funding of pension schemes, low fertility poses the obvious problem that it reduces the long-run support ratio (the number of workers per retiree).
-Many pension systems in different countries are built on a pay-as-you-go structure, where those who are currently working pay for the pensions of those who are currently retired (and no funds accumulate as they would in a fully-funded system).
-In a pay-as-you-go system, the decrease in contributors implies a shortfall of funding for given tax- and benefit rates.
-As a consequence, many countries have to support their pay-as-you-go pension or health care systems with a substantial part of their tax revenues (e.g., Breyer et al., 2010), which can no longer be invested in education, basic and applied science, public health, or infrastructure projects.
+In terms of the funding of social security as well as health and long-term care, low fertility poses the obvious problem that it reduces the long-run support ratio (the number of workers per retiree).
+Many pension and healthcare systems are built on a pay-as-you-go structure, whereby those who are currently working pay for the pensions of those who are currently retired, and, similarly, young and healthy individuals tend to support through their contribution the utilization of health care by the elderly (and no funds accumulate as they would in a fully funded system).
+In a pay-as-you-go system, the decrease in contributors implies a shortfall of funding for given tax and benefit rates.
+As a consequence, many countries have to support their pay-as-you-go pension or healthcare systems with a substantial part of their tax revenues.
 At the same time, a declining population could lead to a shrinking tax base because fewer people have paid jobs.
-This exacerbates the problems of funding growth-promoting policies and, thus, leads to a slowdown of economic growth.
+Hence, fertility decline generates fiscal pressure that may lead to increases in taxes and social security contributions or to funding cuts on growth-promoting policies, with both channels compromising economic growth.
+Suggestions for reform typically embrace changes to contribution and benefit rates or increases in the pension age and, more fundamentally, shifts to funded systems both for pensions and for health and long-term care (for recent surveys, see, e.g., Kuhn 2023, Sánchez-Romero & Prskawetz 2023).